 000/1473, 1 box, 1 folder

 Sassoon family items: small green leather case with key, originally from the New Court vaults.
-The case and its contents belonged to Arthur Abraham David Sassoon (1840-1912) and Mrs Arthur Sassoon (née Perugia) (1854-1943).
+The case and its contents belonged to Arthur Abraham David Sassoon (1840-1912) and (Eugenie) Louise, Mrs Arthur Sassoon (née Perugia) (1854-1943).
 The box contained items of personal significance, including various artefacts (enamelled silver boxes, a combined silver page marker and letter opener, a silver seal, a mourning pendant and a mourning locket, an enamelled silver Vesta case), badges printed with family photographs, and sundry private family documents.
 The case and its contents were originally deposited in the New Court vaults of NMR in 1943, after the death of Louise.

 000/80, 2 boxes